milindchavan12/nodejs/README.md

 - Install express with `npm install express-generator -g`
 - Create new directory for project : `mkdir nodeapp-poc`
 - Execute express command inside the directory : `express`, it will generate all the required files for create node app.
+- Run `npm install` to install required packages and dependancies.